tjwilder/NeuralNetworkConstraintVerification/README.md

 ## The code

-- This is the, at this point, toy classification task for MNIST digits.
+- This is the (at this point in time) toy classification task for MNIST digits.
 Each image is a handwritten digit between 0 and 9 and our goal is to classify the digit.
 Each image is 768 pixels (28x28).

 - The class ``` NeuralNet``` defines the neural network.
 It's a very simple neural network, with a linear layer (10 nodes) followed by ReLUs (10), followed by a linear layer (10).
 Therefore, the neural network has 10 outputs, indicating which digit we are talking about.
 (Note that there is no softmax layer.)